waelhammoudeh/overpass-4-slackware/README.md

 ```
 http://overpass-api.de/api/interpreter?data=[out:csv(\"name\";false)];way(33.56090, -111.96920, 33.57510, -111.93470)[highway];out;
 ```
-Guide Organization:

-This guide details are provided in three "README" files found in the directory "Guide" in this repository as follows:

- 1. README : hardware requirements and software installation.
- 2. README.data : all about OSM data file you need for the database.
- 3. README.web : shows basic setup for Apache web server on local machine.

-Upgrade:

- If upgrading from earlier overpass version, just make sure to stop "dispatcher" before you do the upgrade.

 ### DISCLAIMER:
 I am NOT an expert on "overpassAPI".
 Information here may not be accurate, use